groshi-project/groshi/README.txt

 groshi - goddamn simple tool to keep track of your finances

-Using groshi you can store, read and delete basic financial transactions.
+Using groshi you can store, read and delete financial transactions.
 Work is in progress, stand by!